talent-cluster/roadmap/terms.md

 - 90% refundable in first 15 days
 - contact us for free whenever you want to publish a job posting
-- free migration of your job postings from other job boards
+- free migration of your job postings from other job boards.
+The pipeline is managed by us and currently it does not support configurations like screensing questions.
-- single vendor onboarding to publish your jobs to all big job boards and sync with your Application Tracking System (ATS)
+- single vendor onboarding to publish your jobs to all big job boards and sync with your Application Tracking System (ATS).
+The cost of job boards reposting and the cost of ATS are a cost of the employer but you invoice only us.

 ## 3. Employer Responsibilities